A Proof of Income Letter is a document that states how much someone is earning to verify whether he or she can pay for something.

 Social security statement

 A social security statement is a document from the Social Security Administration that uses the renter’s earning history to determine how much he or she will receive in benefits in the future.

-Where you should be careful: A social security statement may be one of the most reliable forms of proof of income, since it’s easy for renters to access and it’s a federal document.
+Where you should be careful: A social security statement may be one of the most reliable forms of proof of income since it’s easy for renters to access and it’s a federal document.

-Proof of Income for self-employed individuals
+Proof of Income Documents for Self-Employed Applicants

 There are still documents you can furnish to vouch for your income.

 IRS Form 1099 Miscellaneous Income

-Make sure to have your renter gather all of his or her 1099-MISC forms and turning them over to you so that you know that your renter is capable of securing income for him or herself, even if he or she doesn’t have a traditional job.
+Make sure to have your renter gather all of his or her 1099-MISC forms and turn them over to you so that you know that your renter can secure income for him or herself, even if he or she doesn’t have a traditional job.

-What is an ideal rent-to-income ratio?
+What is an Ideal Rent-to-Income Ratio?

 Now that your tenant has turned in their proof of income, how can you tell if the tenant has the means to lease your property?
 One way is to look at the rent-to-income ratio.

 Calculating rent-to-income ratio

-Let’s say your income was $30,000/year and the rent for the property is $1,000/month.
+Let’s say your income was $30,000/year, and the rent for the property is $1,000/month.

 $30,000/12 months = $2,500